280north/narwhal/README.md

 Documentation
 -------------

 **The following links are relative and may not resolve properly depending on where and how they are viewed.
-Please visit the [canonical repository](http://github.com/tlrobinson/narwhal/tree/master/) if they do not work.**
+Please visit the [canonical repository](http://github.com/tlrobinson/narwhal/tree/master/) or this repository's [mater](master/) branch if they do not work.**

 * [Quick Start](doc/quick-start.md)
 * [Packages](doc/packages.md)